 Growing up as the only girl in our family, I always wished I had a sister.
 Never mind that my mom and I were very close and could veto my two brothers and dad on nearly anything.
 I always thought having a sister would be a wonderful gift.

+Years later a cancer diagnosis oddly granted me my wish.
+My new family of survivor sisters are the thousands of women who’ve gone through the shock of cancer diagnosis, the agonizing stretch of surgeries and treatment, and are still around empowered, thankful and inspiring others.
 I met a new survivor sister in Hillsboro, OR at the Funky Junk Sisters Junk Salvation Vintage Market this past February.
 She was working at the Mack and Momma booth with her friend, Chris.
 She sat huddled on a chair wrapped in a heavy coat with a cute fuzzy knit hat pulled low over her bare head.
 We made eye-contact and I recognized her look – it was the same one mirrors reflected back at me some eight years ago after diagnosis, four surgeries, and three rounds of chemo.
 It spoke of heartache, nausea, and the pain of a long haul of treatment on a very bumpy road to recovery.

 I knew that expedition all too well.